 Secondly, I repositioned my strap brackets on the top of the accordion.
 Some are set back too far and the accordion tends to fall forward.
 Some have both straps in the same bracket.
 I had Brian Slosarik (see REPAIRS) mount another bracket positioned closer to the front of the accordion for the right-side strap.
 This will pull the accordion closer to you and distributes the weight better.

 Thirdly, I readjusted my straps to lower the accordion closer to the floor and down from my chin!
 WOW!
 I wasn’t feeling the weight as bad because it is off my shoulders.
 The center of gravity is now on my lower back!
 Now this may not be for you, but it works for me.
 When I first started wearing my accordion noticeably lower, I was called a “cowboy” and other names.
 “What are you doing?
 Showing off?? wise guy!!”
 Well over the years I happen to see other accordionists with the lower-look.
 So it works for some of us!!
 Try it.
 If you stand when you play, adjust those straps down a bit, and you will feel the difference.

-All four of my player accordions, a Petromilli, a LaTosca El Dorado and two Roland FR-7X’s, are all equipped the same way.
+All of my accordions, a Petromilli acoustic double tone chambered, and FR-7X’s, are all equipped the same way.